spaceuniverse/F9Lander/README.md

 $ python F9LanderClientCORE.py
 ```

-F9LanderClientCORE is a client which sends commands to server, you can modify it if you are familiar with python, or write your own script in any programming language.
+F9LanderClientCORE is a client which sends commands to the server, you can modify it if you are familiar with python, or write your own script in any programming language.
 F9LanderClientCORE represents Python API.

 First start the server F9LanderCORE.py and then you can send the string with list [up, left, right, new] to socket ('127.0.0.1', 50007). "up", "left", "right" and "new" can be 1 or 0.

 You can modify socket address in the server code: F9LanderCORE.py line 301-303.

-As output you will get the string with list of dictionaries [{}, {}, {}] with information about every object in simulation.
+As an output you will get a string with the list of dictionaries [{}, {}, {}] with information about every object in simulation.

 __To show opened sockets in Ubuntu__